 As the founder of Aroma Republic, Terry Xu is a young wine expert and one of China's most influential opinion leaders in wine.
 Wei Xu started his wine life right after studying in Bordeaux (BEM).
 Having been certified by 6 wine regions and countries including CIVB, BIVB, BINC and WSET, Wei has delivered more than 500 wine training sessions since 2007.
 As a wine writer Wei has more than 250,000 followers on Wechat and Weibo.

 Sylvia (Jiawei) Wu is the web editor of DecanterChina.com, taking care of Decanter’s China-focused editorial operation.

 Trained as a journalist in Beijing Foreign Studies University and then University of Leicester, Sylvia is fluent in English, Japanese and Mandarin.
 After a career in advertising, Sylvia started her journey in wine with Decanter in 2012.
 The former non-drinker was immediately drawn to the astonishingly complex but fascinating world of wine.
-She is currently studying towards WSET Diploma.
+She has now completed her studies towards WSET Diploma.